Could a bladder drug help POTS patients stop fainting?

 Summary

-This small pilot study tested whether mirabegron, a drug typically used for overactive bladder, could raise blood pressure and reduce fainting in people with POTS who have low blood pressure.
-Twenty adults took either 25 mg or 50 mg daily for 8 weeks.
-Researchers measured blood pressure changes, fainting episodes, and quality of life.
-The study was funded by the American Heart Association.
+This small pilot study tested whether mirabegron, a drug typically used for overactive bladder, can raise blood pressure and reduce fainting in people with POTS who have low blood pressure that standard treatments didn't help.
+Twenty adults took either 25 mg or 50 mg of the drug for 8 weeks.
+Researchers measured blood pressure changes and tracked fainting episodes, but technical issues limited the data available for analysis.

 Disclaimer